-This shrimp ceviche is fresh, light and delicious, perfect as an appetizer or appetizer on hot days.
+This shrimp ceviche with avocado is fresh, light and delicious, perfect as an main dish or appetizer on summer days.

-Obviously in different countries the ceviche will be prepared differently, from the base fish to the dressings, this specific shrimp ceviche is not from any country or from several at the same time, since it has purple onion like the Peruvian ceviches, avocado as the Mexicans, and is made with traditional lime and cilantro as in traditional Chilean salmon ceviche.
+In different countries the ceviche will be prepared differently, from the base fish to the dressings, this specific shrimp ceviche is not from any particular country, instead it´s like a mix of ceviches from several countries at the same time, since it has red onion for its softness as the Peruvian ceviches, avocado for the creamy touch, just like the Mexican ceviches , and it´s made with traditional lemon and cilantro to mimic the “ceviche flavor” that the Chilean versions have.

 - 1 lb of peeled and deveined shrimp

 - 1 large red onion peeled and finely diced